-For the first time I got an opportunity to visit a Dargah and all credits goes to my new friend Allah Rakha who calls himself King of Baghdad.
+For the first time, I got an opportunity to visit a Dargah and all credits go to my new friend Allah Rakha who calls himself the King of Baghdad.

 I met him by chance while distributing footwear as an act of random kindness.
 He was passing by near the station with a mega-turban on his head.
 This immediately caught my attention and started following him.

-He was very reluctant to talk at he first but we got along well later.
+He was reluctant to talk initially, but we got along well later.
 At first, he tried to scare me by saying that he’s a eunuch and people should stay away from them.
-I never understood these things but I started walking with him ans asked why was he walking and that too barefooted.
-He explained me something of a great value.
+I never understood these things but I started walking with him and asked why was he walking and that too barefooted.
+He explained to me something of great value.

-He is actually a malang, one who has given up the material world in the service of the lord.
-We kept talking about a lot of things including where did he come from and how many languages he spoke — English, Hindi, Marathi, Gujarati, Bengali, Telugu, Tamil, Urdu, Arabic and Persian.
+He is a malang, one who has given up the material world in the service of the lord.
+We kept talking about a lot of things including where did he come from and how many languages he spoke — English, Hindi, Marathi, Gujarati, Bengali, Telugu, Tamil, Urdu, Arabic, and Persian.

 I was zapped by his knowledge.
-I really wanted to be with this dude baba and so I requested him to walk a while with me, actually it was opposite.
+I wanted to be with this dude-baba and so I requested him to walk a while with me it was the opposite.
 He said that he was going to the nearby dargah I can accompany him.
 I immediately accepted this golden offer.

 After our quick pilgrimage, we went to the station to catch a train and he was not sure where to go.
-He told me that he just travels wherever he like and stays wherever he like and so on, a typical bohemian life types.
+He told me that he just travels wherever he likes and stays wherever he likes and lives a typical bohemian.

 My train was about to leave and suddenly I remembered that I never asked him about his homeland.